1ynxy/mesh-net/README.md

 ### 1.2 proposition

 This project aims to develop and test a method for enabling the distributed processing and hosting of virtual game worlds in which all clients act as equal nodes in the network.
-Eliminating as many aspects of the centralised network architecture is important; complete independence from any third party is a major factor in the development of this project.
+Eliminating as many aspects of the centralised network architecture is important; complete player independence from any third party hosted tools is a major factor in the development of this project.
 The result will be compared to a more traditional network design and the viability of the network architecture will be evaluated.
 An attempt will also be made to introduce data persistence and load balancing to the resulting partial mesh network.
 The deliverable will be a module written in C++, integrated loosely with a simple, custom, 3D capable game engine in order to display the library's capabilities.

 ## chapter 2 : introduction, aims & objectives